Arachni/build-scripts/README.md

 This repository holds scripts which are used to build self-contained packages for Arachni.

-The scripts pull-in the [arachni-ui-web](https://github.com/Arachni/arachni-ui-web) repository which in turn pulls in the Arachni Framework as a dependency.
+The scripts pull-in the [WebUI](https://github.com/Arachni/arachni-ui-web) repository which in turn pulls in the [Framework](https://github.com/Arachni/arachni) as a dependency.

 ## Options